andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 <div class="demo-output"> {{ rendered_code | markdownify }} </div>

-To display text in a code block, place triple backticks on the line above and the line below the text.
+To display text in a code block, place triple backticks on the line above the text and the line below the text.
 For example:

 ````markdown
 ```